Published 20:45 IST, May 1st 2020

 She has been arranging burials for COVID-19 victims at a heartbreaking rate and decided to turn to her neighbors for help.

-Her 19-year-old daughter, Zoe Ko, said being able to join with relatives around country for virtual burial “helped change this from what felt like a lonely, stark experience into something very beautiful and much bigger than us.”
+Her 19-year-old daughter, Zoe Ko, said being able to join with relatives around the country for the virtual burial “helped change this from what felt like a lonely, stark experience into something very beautiful and much bigger than us.”

 “It was about healing and community,” she said.